luciotato/LiteScript/devel/source-v0.8/Producer_c.lite.md

       method produce()

-        declare valid .compilerVar
-        declare valid .export

-        /*
-        if .keyword is 'let' and .compilerVar('ES6')
-          .out 'let '

-        else
+'var' (alias for 'any') and one or more comma separated VariableDecl with assignments

         .out 'var '
-        */

-        .out 'var '

-Now, after 'var' (alias for 'any') out one or more comma separated VariableDecl

         .produceAssignments
+        .skipSemiColon = true

 If 'var' was adjectivated 'export', add to exportNamespace